arnavk377/BARNProject/food.md

     Fum: 0</td>
     <td> - 2022-2023 Receiving Title
     - 3 pro bowl appearances in his first 3 seasons
-    - 1st round draft pick in the 2020 draft, selected with the 22nd pick</td>
+    - 1st round draft pick in the 2020 draft, selected with the 22nd pick
+    - Went to college at LSU for 3 years before committing to the NFL draft</td>
   </tr>
   <tr>
     <td>Arnav</td>